GoHypernet/Galileo-Mission-Frameworks/README.md

-# Hypernet Labs Mission Framework Types
+# Galileo Mission Framework Types
-Repository containing dockerfiles to build frameworks supported by Galileo.
+This repository contains [Dockerfiles](https://docs.docker.com/engine/reference/builder/) and associated data to build frameworks supported by the [Galileo](https://hypernetlabs.io/galileo/) platform.
+Each branch is named after the target application and contains information on the target audience of the application, how it is built, and how it is intended to be executed.

+## Framework Guidelines
 A well defined containerized framework should have the following attributes:
 1. The default user is non-root user named galileo with uid 1000
 2. The default working directory is /home/galileo for linux and C:\Users\Public\ for windows